5 Doctor Specialties with the Least Burnout

 In other words, psychiatrists spend a great deal of time with their patients to get to know them, meaning it’s a slower-paced specialty that involves a lot of conversation.
 While these physicians do face plenty of charting, it’s spread across far fewer patients.

-Fast paced specialties, like emergency medicine, which has the highest rates of burnout, have an incredible amount of charting to do because they see so many patients in a short amount of time back-to-back.
+Fast-paced specialties, like emergency medicine, which has the highest burnout rates, have a lot of charting to do because they see so many patients in a short time, back-to-back.
 Family medicine doctors and pediatricians also have a great deal of computer work and charting, which also directly translates to higher rates of burnout.

-Psychiatrists make $309K a year, and the hours are hard to beat—even during residency.
-Weekend calls or overnight emergencies are rare, so it’s essentially a regular 8 to 5 or 9 to 5 job.
+Psychiatrists make $342K a year, and the hours are hard to beat—even during residency.
+Weekend calls or overnight emergencies are rare, so it’s essentially a regular 8-to-5 or 9-to-5 job.

 It’s also a very flexible career, as psychiatrists can work in multiple clinical settings, with multiple patient populations, and even hold multiple jobs at once.
-They can customize their career to suit their specific interests in a way other specialties simply can’t.
+They can tailor their career to suit their specific interests in ways other specialties simply can’t.

-Regular hours, good compensation, flexible practice settings, and a number of longitudinal relationships with patients mean psychiatrists face one of the lowest rates of burnout among physicians.
+Regular hours, good compensation, flexible practice settings, and a number of longitudinal patient relationships mean psychiatrists face one of the lowest burnout rates among physicians.

 2 | Ophthalmology

-Ophthalmologists handle ocular and orbital diseases, which is anything relating to the eyes and the immediate surrounding structures.
-It’s a unique specialty as it isn’t a strictly medical or surgical field, but rather a blend of both, so there’s plenty of flexibility and variety.
+Ophthalmologists treat ocular and orbital diseases, which are conditions affecting the eyes and the surrounding structures.
+It’s a unique specialty because it isn’t strictly medical or surgical, but rather a blend of both, so there’s plenty of flexibility and variety.

 Plus, it’s a highly innovative field with cutting-edge technology, like Ocular Coherence Tomography, or OCT, which uses near-infrared technology to produce cross-sectional pictures of a patient’s retina.

-Procedures are quick, clean, and have a huge impact on someone’s health and wellbeing.
-Vision is such a vital part of someone’s livelihood, so it feels good to be able to make such a significant impact on your patient’s life.
+Procedures are quick, clean, and have a huge impact on someone’s health and well-being.
+Vision is such a vital part of someone’s livelihood, so it feels good to make such a significant impact on your patient’s life.

-On top of the positive impact they make on the lives of their patients, ophthalmologists make approximately $388K a year, and many have very reasonable lifestyles in terms of work-life balance.
+Beyond the positive impact they have on their patients, ophthalmologists earn approximately $388K a year, and many have a very reasonable work-life balance.
 Ophthalmologists don’t have to come in on weekends, and call is generally light.
-For the most part, it’s a regular 8 to 5 job.
+For the most part, it’s a regular 8-to-5 job.

-Do note, however, that there are some ophthalmologists that tend to have more emergencies, depending on their specialization and practice type.
+Do note, however, that some ophthalmologists tend to handle more emergencies, depending on their specialization and practice type.
 For example, surgical retina ophthalmologists occasionally face emergent add-on cases, such as retinal detachments; however, even these can often wait until the next morning.

 1 | Plastic Surgery